 Remington Nature Center

 The Remington Nature Center of St. Joseph provides an opportunity for education and interpretation of nature and conservation, relative to the significance of the Missouri River and Northwest Missouri.
-The City of St. Joseph utilizes the 13,000 square foot center for educational purposes in an entertaining and enjoyable environment.
-With the variety of displays and information available, the center appeals to people of all ages and interests.
+The 13,000 square foot center houses a variety of educational displays in an entertaining and enjoyable environment, for people of all ages and interests.
 Several interactive components allow people to use their senses to learn about and appreciate the natural environment, as well as the events that impacted nature in and around Northwest Missouri.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.